rithmschool/react_exercises/05-events/readme.md

 ## Part 1

-With your previous Todo App, create another component called `NewTodoForm` which should render a form that when submitted, will create a new `Todo`.
-It is up to you to decide where you would like to contain the state of the todos, but think about this design before you start implenting it!

-You should also add a button to all of your todos with the value of "X".
-When this button is clicked, the todo should be removed from the page and from the todos array.
+Create two components `CustomLink` and `App`.
+The `CustomLink` component should accept three props:

+- `href` - a URL
+- `text` - the text inside the link
+- `handleClick` - a callback to run when the user clicks on the link.

+The component should render a link tag with an appropriate `href` and `text` coming from the props.
+It should also open in a new window (set the `target` attribute to `"_blank"`).

+The `App` component should show at least three `CustomLink` components, along with a button that, when clicked, disables all of the links.
+In other words, if you click on the button and then click on the link, nothing should happen.
+Clicking on the button again should re-enable the links.

+## Part 2

+Create three components, `TodoList`, `Todo`, and `App`.
+The `TodoList` component should contain an array called `todos`.
+The `TodoList` component should be responsible for listing all of the todos.
+Each `Todo` component should consist of a title and a description, along with buttons to mark a todo as complete and completely remove a todo from the list.

+Much of this application should be similar to the `Instructor` application from the notes, but try to build this application from scratch as much as possible.
+As a bonus, add some styling!